piersharding/moodle-tool_uploadcourse/README.txt

 oldshortname, // for renaming
-backupfile, // for restoring a course template after creation templatename, // course to use as a template - the shortname reset, // reset the course contents after upload
+backupfile, // for restoring a course template after creation templatename, // course to use as a template - the shortname reset, // reset the course contents after upload - this resets everything
+          - so you loose groups, roles, logs, grades etc. Be Careful!!!

 An example file is: